 Pear Fruit Tree:

-The pear tree thrives in several parts of the world, flourishing in coastal and temperate regions with pleasant climates, in countries across North America, Europe, South America and Asia.
-The nation that tops in the cultivation of pears across the globe is China, while the USA, Italy, Argentina, Turkey, India, Spain, Chile also produce vast quantities of this nutrient-dense fruit.
+The pear tree thrives in several parts of the world, flourishing in coastal and temperate regions with pleasant climates, in countries across North America, Europe, South America, and Asia.
+The nation that tops in the cultivation of pears across the globe is China, while the USA, Italy, Argentina, Turkey, India, Spain, and Chile also produce vast quantities of this nutrient-dense fruit.

 Also Read: Apples: 5 Astonishing Health Benefits Of Adding Wonder Fruit In The Daily Diet

-Pear Fruit Nutrition:
+Pear Fruit Nutrition

 Water 84 g